jammazwan/jammazwan.shared/README.md

 Jammazwan projects are specifically made to facilitate learning by finding the sweet spot between isolation of a small thing to learn, and meaningful context, which can be too broad.
 More [here](https://betterologist.net/2016/05/jammazwan-projects-for-learning-apache-camel/).

 So here's how that screwed up the code in this project.
-Entity beans are duplicated **_<argh!>-** to only include one particular kind of annotation for that particular use case!!
+Entity beans are duplicated **_argh!_** to only include only one particular kind of annotation for that particular use case!!

-This creates 3 City beans!
+This creates 3 City beans and more!
+You call this clarity?
- * City for JPA
+ * City with JPA annotations
- * City for CSV
+ * City with camel-bindy annotations
- * City for plain pojo no annotations
+ * City with no annotations
- * and a City interface and CityToJpa class!!
+ * and a City interface and CityToJpa class

 Yikes.
-Stupid!
+Seens stupid!

 So that is one thing which might drive you nuts as a developer. **_But it might make it easier for the poor guy who is just encountering his first JPA or CSV/camel-bindy use case._** Which is what jammazwan is all about.
 Get in, get out, no confusion.